lingnand/VIMonad/README.md

 * if `'<reg>` is given, minimize the windows selected by the `<motion/object>` and then attach them to register `<reg>`
 * else delete the windows selected by `<motion/object>`
+* when `<motion/object>` is workspace-wise, always perform deletion of the workspaces (workspaces do not have register support)

 #### Move